 When the Newhailes House restoration project is finally finished and it opens to the public again in March 2020, it is open by guided tour only.
 Prices will be available in 2020.

-Typically the house is open from April – September but the full visiting hours will are on the website.
-The Wee-hailes park is open from 10am – 5pm.
+Typically the house is open from April – September but the full visiting hours will be on the website.
+The Wee-Hailes park is open from 10 am – 5 pm.
 Children cost £5 and Adults £1.
 Children must be supervised.

 The estate is open all year to the public and is FREE to visit.

 Parking at Newhailes Estate

 Exploring the grounds of Newhailes Estate is completely free but parking does have an all-day charge of £5 if you’re not a National Trust for Scotland member.